chingachleung/vertical_classification/README.md

-# vertical_classification_transaperfect
+# vertical classification

-Include 4 types of models: SVM, kenLM, Roberta and Longformer
+Trains four 4 types of models to classify content into domains: SVM, kenLM, Roberta and Longformer